20LitersAdmin/filterbuildscheduler/docs/chip_notes.md

 ## Bloomerang client
+# TODO: Re-send Stripe webhooks since Feb 1st-ish (check with Amanda for what she's hand-migrated)

-### Gmail:
+### DONE: Gmail:
 - emails FROM Constituents => create an Interaction on Constituent
 - emails TO Constituents => create an Interaction on Constituent
-- don't create Interactions on Staff Constituents (@20liters.org emails) <-- thought, maybe, why not?
+- don't create Interactions on Staff Constituents (@20liters.org emails)
 - emails to/from non-Constituents => ignored

+### WIP: CauseVox/Stripe
+- person makes a gift in CauseVox
+  - check for matching Appeal
+  - create Appeal if no match
+  - Transaction[Desigation[Donation[AppealId]]]
+- can be 'card' or 'ach_debit'
+  - I made gift to https://gvsu.20liters.org via bank (it was rough), needs a few days for micro-transactions to appear, then I need to check the charge_succeeded JSON object

 ### FilterBuildScheduler
-- person registers for a filter build =>
-  -- look for Constituent by email
+- user is made is_leader? true =>
-  -- create a Constituent if necessary <--- maybe we don't want to do this?
+  -- merge a Constituent
-    --- create a Email for Constituent
+    --- with Email for Constituent
-    --- create a Phone for Constituent
+    --- with Phone for Constituent
-  -- create a Note on Constituent
+    --- with Attribute of Volunteer (see StripeCharge)
+    --- with Volunteer Role of FilterBuildLeader (CustomField w/ CustomValue)
+    --- with Has Admin Access To Listed Systems of make.20liters.org  (CustomField w/ CustomValue) -- create an Interaction: "Became a Filter Build Leader"

-- person attends a filter build (via event report) => -- look for Constituent by email
+- user registers for a filter build =>
+  - do nothing

+- while event is being closed =>
+  -- mark attendance **ALLOW email_opt_out ON /events/#{id}/edit**
+  -- for builders, if email_opt_out is true:
+    -- do nothing
+  -- for builders, if email_opt_out is false:
-  -- create a Constituent if necessary (especially if we don't create from registrations)
+    -- merge a Constituent
-    --- create a Email for Constituent
+      --- with Email for Constituent
-    --- create a Phone for Constituent
+      --- with Phone for Constituent
+      --- with Attribute of Volunteer (see StripeCharge)
+      --- with Volunteer Role of FilterBuilder (CustomField w/ CustomValue) -- create an Interaction: "Attended #TITLE on #DATE" -- for leaders
-  -- create a Note on Constituent -or- create an Interaction on Constituent?
+    -- create an Interaction: "Led #TITLE on #DATE"

 ## Admin can't register new user when event is full